-When we are really talking about an exclusive Kerala tour package, we can never forget the hills in Kerala.
+When we are really talking about an exclusive and affordable Kerala tour package, we can never forget the hills in Kerala.
 The Kerala hills are a soothing balm to your tired eyes.

 There are more than 15-18 large-scale hill stations in Kerala, which attract tourists all the year round.
 Munnar, Thekkady, Vagamon, Ponmudi, Lakkidi, Idukki,

 Peermedu, Mattupetty, Malampuzha, Gavi, Athirapally and Malayattur are just a few to name in this category.
 These beautiful locales have also drawn a huge response from film-makers in India, for ideal cinematic spots.

 Munnar is one of the most famous among these.
 It is like a green carpet on the surface of this earth, and it boasts of a place called the Top Station, where the Nilkurinji, a special flower blooms after every 12 years.

-In Vagamon, you will find yourself nestled amidst serene nature, away from a hectic and bustling city life.
+In Vagamon, you will find yourself nestled amidst serene nature, away from hectic and bustling city life.
 You can see the waterfalls, go for trekking and hiking, or simply enjoy the sunset from your hill camp when you visit places like Ponmudi, Lakkidi, Idukki, Peermedu, and Mattupetty.

 Ponmudi houses the famous green valley and the Meenmutti Falls.
 Idukki has the arch dam and the Keezar Kuthu Waterfall which are a must-watch on a trip to Kerala.

 Try out Kerala’s authentic cuisine and participate in several cultural shows:

 Kerala is also known for some of the most exquisite dishes that you will find to be good to look at and delicious to eat.
 With assorted spices, herbs, coconuts, tamarinds and different types if concoctions, the food in Kerala turns out to be awesome and they will surely make your appetite want some more.